Benign Breast Diseases

 Treatment of Benign Breast Diseases

 Cysts are fluid-filled spaces in the breasts.
-They may occur as one cyst or in clusters in one or both breasts, and they may be tiny and unnoticeable or large and painful to the touch.
+They may occur as one cyst or in clusters in one or both breasts, and they may be tiny and unnoticeable or large painful and tender to the touch.
 Benign cysts form in the glands and occasionally in the connective tissue of the breasts.
 They are quite common, occurring in about half of all women, most frequently in the pre-menopausal years.
 They can cause uncomfortable symptoms like pain and tenderness and on rare occasion they might indicate the development of cancer.
 Some benign cysts shrink or stop growing on their own.
 For those that do not, typical treatment may involve drainage via "Fine Needle Aspiration".
-This procedure is performed in the office with a tiny needle being placed in to the cyst.
+This procedure is performed by Dr. Kaufman under local anesthesia with a tiny needle being placed in to the cyst.
 The fluid is withdrawn and then sent to the lab for evaluation.
 Recurring cysts may be re-aspirated or removed.
 Most cysts are simply observed.

 Fibrocystic Breast Disease